Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I'd love to go to work for a day with Nathan.

-That's the kind of work experience you want to do.
+That's the kind of a work experience you want to do.

 Absolutely.

-And not the fucking op shop I went and did work experience in.
+And not the fucking op shop I went and did work experience.

-Our next fake quota question comes from Lauren Joyner.
+experience in.
+Boring.
+Thank you, Nathan.
+Our next fake quote of question comes from Lauren Joyner.

-Lauren has given themselves the title, quite possibly, the messiest person alive.
+Lauren has given themselves a title quite possibly the messiest person alive.
+I don't know.
+Have you seen

-My eight-year-old daughter just checked out a book from the library called Atlas of Monsters
+daughter just checked out a book from the library called Atlas of Monsters and Ghosts.

 Yes, she is very cool.